IDEA-Research/X-Pose/README.md

 </div>

 ## 🤩 News
+- **2023.11.28:** We are excited to highlight the 68 face keypoints detection ability of UniPose across any categories in this [figure](https://github.com/IDEA-Research/UniPose/blob/master/asset/anyface.png).
+The definition of face keypoints follows this [dataset](https://github.com/jin-s13/COCO-WholeBody/blob/master/imgs/Fig2_anno.png).
-- **2023.11.9 :** Thanks to [OpenXLab](https://openxlab.org.cn/models/detail/IDEA-Research/UniPose), you can try a quick [online demo](https://openxlab.org.cn/apps/detail/IDEA-Research/IDEA).
+- **2023.11.9:** Thanks to [OpenXLab](https://openxlab.org.cn/models/detail/IDEA-Research/UniPose), you can try a quick [online demo](https://openxlab.org.cn/apps/detail/IDEA-Research/IDEA).
 Looking forward to the feedback!
-- **2023.11.1 :** We release the inference code, demo, checkpoints and the annotation of the UniKPT dataset.
+- **2023.11.1:** We release the inference code, demo, checkpoints, and the annotation of the UniKPT dataset.
-- **2023.10.13 :** We release the [arxiv](http://arxiv.org/abs/2310.08530) version.
+- **2023.10.13:** We release the [arxiv](http://arxiv.org/abs/2310.08530) version.

 ### In-the-wild Test via UniPose
 UniPose has strong fine-grained localization and generalization abilities across image styles, categories, and poses.